kbrikmanis/metis_projects/script_nlp/README.md

 # Little Women Screenplay NLP Analysis

-The Little Women (2019) screenplay written by Greta Gerwig is exceptional because it's not another staid, linear adaptation of a popular novel.
+The Little Women (2019) screenplay written by Greta Gerwig is exceptional; it's not another staid, linear adaptation of a popular novel.
 Instead, thematic groupings and emotional beats drive scene placement, resulting in a film that weaves back and forth through time and feels full of new life.

 My excitement about the film (the writing! the cast!
 Greta!) coincided with learning more about Natural Language Processing, so I decided to see if I could discern the main themes via topic modeling.